Inuit Qaujisarnirmut Pilirijjutit

 I am having difficulties submitting the proposal.
 Who should I call?

 If you have any problems with submitting your proposal or accessing information about what’s required for a complete proposal, please send an email to IQP@ITK.ca.

 Why did you change the name from Inuit Nunangat Research Program to Inuit Qaujisarnirmut Pilirijjutit?

-The Inuit Advisory Committee, which directs the program, felt that having an Inuktut name for an Inuit-run and directed program was crucial in highlighting the uniqueness of the program and promoting Inuit self-determination in Arctic research.
+The Inuit Research Management Committee, which directs the program, felt that having an Inuktut name for an Inuit-run and directed program was crucial in highlighting the uniqueness of the program and promoting Inuit self-determination in Arctic research.

 Can I apply for administration fees for my project?

 The IQP is unable to pay “administrative fees” for projects.
 However, projects can apply for up to 15% of their total budget in “research support funds”.
 These funds can be used for the salary of a project coordinator based at the supporting Inuit or community organization.